RiverRATS

 Erosion & Flooding – Stream Table Simulation

 Learn about how rivers form, erode, and change over time with our interactive stream table model.
 Your students will get to watch as a river is created right before their eyes.
-They’ll then get to build a small community and learn some best practices for building and living along a waterway.
+They’ll get to build small communities and learn best practices for building and living along a waterway.

 Water Chemistry Testing

-Help your students understand how water moves through our urban environment.
-Starting with a quick game, your students will learn about the path of stormwater and the various human impacts on it.
-Afterwards, we’ll use our interactive stormwater model to brainstorm and illustrate some solutions that can help us manage stormwater.
+Help your students understand how water moves through our urban environment and interacts with the land.
+We use an engaging model to learn about the path of stormwater and the various human impacts on it.
+Students will explore different types of land uses and possible solutions that can help us manage stormwater.
+Afterwards we’ll play an active game to reinforce what we’ve learned.

 Water Cycle – The Incredible Journey